 And here are my results.
 In order of appearance: front and back before washing and front and back after washing.

-The vertical pleats on the front are crisp and linear, which I like very much -- but the back also has some visual appeal.
+The vertical pleats on the front are crisp, which I like very much -- but the back also has some visual appeal.
 There's potential here, perhaps to develop a draft that turns the stripes into boxes.
-More playing with Fiberworks, which I don't mind at all!
+More playing with Fiberworks, which I don't mind at all.

 (As I write this, I realize that this post is mostly photos.
 But that's what we do, right?
 Create visual art that is often hard to describe verbally, although we do the best we can.)

 So here's the last drawdown, this time with interrupted lines of black on the front.
-The fabric is the image I started with in this blog post.
+The finished fabric can be seen in the image I started with in this blog post.

 And here's the fabric, again showing front and back before washing and after washing, in that order.